blackswanalpha/barberian/README.md

    - Staff: john@barberian.com / staff1234
    - Client: client1@example.com / client1234

+## Deployment

+For detailed deployment instructions to HostPinnacle, see [DEPLOYMENT.md](DEPLOYMENT.md).

+### Quick Deployment Steps

+1. Ensure your project has the necessary files:
+   - `requirements.txt`
+   - `Procfile`
+   - `runtime.txt`
+   - `.env.example` (rename to `.env` on the server)

+2. Set up environment variables on the server:
+   - Database configuration
+   - Email settings
+   - Secret key
+   - Debug mode (set to False)
+   - Allowed hosts

+3. Deploy to HostPinnacle:
+   - Connect your GitHub repository
+   - Deploy the branch
+   - Run migrations
+   - Create a superuser

+4. Access your deployed application at your HostPinnacle URL

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.